Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 Pricing:

-- Free plan: 2GB/month (good for testing, not practical use)
+- Free plan: 2GB/month (good for testing, but impractical for daily use)

 - Unlimited Individual: ~$3.33/mo (annual) or ~$9.99/mo